libretime/libretime/README.md

 Stay tuned for early alphas and lots of betas as we get development up and running.

+## Support

+To get support for any questions or problems you might have using the software we have a forum at [discourse.libretime.org](http://discourse.libretime.org).
+We are moving towards using the forum to provide community support and reserving the github issue queue for confirmed bugs and well-formed feature requests.

 ## License

 LibreTime is free software: you can redistribute it and/or